deadlydog/PowerShell.ScriptModuleRepositoryTemplate/src/ScriptModuleRepositoryTemplate/TemplateRepoFiles/ReadMe.md

 Next we want to create an Environment so that stable module versions require manual approval before being published to the gallery:

 1. You should still be in the `Settings` section of your repository.
-1. In the left-hand menu, in the `Environments` section, click on `Environments`.
+1. In the left-hand menu, in the `Code and automation` section, click on `Environments`.
 1. Click the `New environment` button.
 1. Set the `Name` to (all lowercase): `production`
 1. Click the `Configure environment` button.
-1. Check the `Required reviewers` checkbox and add the usernames of the people allowed to approve new stable version deployments.
+1. Check the `Required reviewers` checkbox and add the usernames of the people allowed to approve new stable version deployments. e.g. your GitHub username.
 1. Click the `Save protection rules` button.

 If your GitHub account does not meet [the requirements to use `Environments`](https://docs.github.com/en/actions/deployment/targeting-different-environments/using-environments-for-deployment), the `Environments` section will not be available.